 - The problem cannot be solved without adult involvement

 - The problem is urgent

 - The child has safety concerns

 - The child is acting in defense of himself or others

 3. Communicate with Words and Actions

-While the often-cited 93 percent figure is probably incorrect, as much as 60 to 90 percent of a message is communicated nonverbally in face-to-face interaction.
+As much as 60 to 90 percent of a message is communicated nonverbally in face-to-face interaction.
 (Higher statistics are widely used, but likely inaccurate.)
-When it comes to effective anti-bullying techniques, teach your child to back up his words with assertive body language:
+When it comes to effective anti-bullying techniques, teach your child to back up words with assertive body language.